1szheng/tp/docs/team/sizheng.md

     * Justification: This feature improves the product significantly as a user can make mistakes when entering commands.
       The application should provide understandable and descriptive messages to assist in the corrections.
     * Highlights: This feature required an in-depth analysis on the user's possible undesirable inputs and deciding if such input should be blocked or given a warning.
-Its implementation then required much research and testing (e.g. learning regex) as there exists methods provided by Java that are misleading in its description and usage.
+Its implementation then required much research and testing as there exists methods provided by Java that are misleading in its description or usage.

 <p></p>